LeandroStos/XTech/README.md

 O objetivo da **XTech** é facilitar a busca por empregos em áreas da tecnologia, transformando a busca por empregos para desenvolvimentos em algo dinâmico.
 O projeto que faz parte do curso da Digital House parte da idéia de facilitar tanto para o candidato quanto para o recrutador a busca e postagem de vagas.

 *The **XTECH** goal is facilitate the search for jobs in technological areas, transforming the search for jobs for developments in something dynamic.
-The project is part of the course of the Digital House is part of the idea of facilitating both the candidate and for the recruiter the search and post vacancies.*
+The project is part of the course of the Digital House is part of the idea of facilitating both the candidate and for the recruiter the search and post jobs.*

 ---